akingscote/akingscote.github.io/_posts/2026-02-01-wheres-the-moat.md

 In one of my many discussions around these topics, my friend make an interesting comparison - the one-legged stool.
 ![](../images/wheres-the-moat/one-legged-stool.png)

 In the 1860s, Nitroglycerin manufacturing for making explosives used a one-legged stool, as the operator has to constantly keep an eye on the thermometer of the vat to avoid an explosion.
+The one-legged stool meant that the operator had to lean to keep themselves upright and stay alert.
+At one point in time, it was someone's job to sit on a stool all day.
 That's an example of one of many jobs that was replaced by the advancement of technology, which seems almost medieval now in hindsight.
-Maybe the future will be the same way, and this is all natural for human progress.
+Maybe the future will see software development the same way, and this is all natural for human progress.

 # So where is the moat?
 So what is the skillset and ability that AI (or at least LLMs for now) will not be able to replace?